-shock scenario to early B stars, we have obtained a pointed Chandra grating observation of a normal early B star, β Crucis (B0.5 III).
-The star has a radiation-driven wind but one that is much weaker than those of the O stars that have been observed with Chandra and XMM-Newton (at least two and more likely three orders of magnitude lower massloss rate than the O supergiant ζ Pup).
+[†] Current address: Department of Astronomy and Astrophysics, Penn State University, University Park, Pennsylvania 16802 shock scenario to early B stars, we have obtained a pointed Chandra grating observation of a normal early B star, β Crucis (B0.5 III).
+The star has a radiation-driven wind but one that is much weaker than those of the O stars that have been observed with Chandra and XMM-Newton.
+Its mass-loss rate is at least two and more likely three orders of magnitude lower than that of the O supergiant ζ Pup, for example.
 Our goal is to explore how wind-shock X-ray emission changes as one looks to stars with weaker winds, in hopes of shedding more light on the wind-shock mechanism itself and also on the properties of early B star winds in general.
 We will apply the same diagnostics that have been used to analyze the X-ray spectra of O stars: line widths and profiles, f/i ratios, temperature analysis from global spectral modeling, and time-variability analysis.